GJZwiers/regexpress/README.md

 // map: { fullMatch: '100 ml', volume: '100', unit: 'ml' }
 ```

-Reusing regex groups in a number of patterns can be done by declaring them in a separate object and adding placeholder where you want to insert them in the regex values.
+Reusing regex groups in a number of patterns can be done by declaring them in a separate object and adding placeholders where you want to insert them in the regex values.

 The example below reuses components for day, month and year in both an expiry date as well as a calendar date: